- UCAS course code

 The Manchester Accounting and Finance Group is one of the leading and largest accounting and finance units in Europe and rated among top three in the UK.
 We have strong links with the three main UK accounting bodies: ACCA, CIMA and ICAEW, as well as the 'Big 4' accounting companies.

-If you would like to broaden your horizons and your degree, you can apply to study overseas for a year at one of our partner universities.
+You can apply to study overseas for a year at one of our partner universities.
 You apply in Year 2 to spend a year abroad in Year 3.
 If successful, you will put together a programme of study at the host university in consultation with your Academic Exchange Advisor, to complement your studies at Manchester.
-You will then come back to Manchester to study for a fourth year and graduate with a degree title including ‘with International Study'.
-See The University of Manchester Study Abroad pages for more information.
+You will then come back to Manchester to study for a fourth year.

 Your degree title will include 'with Professional Experience', giving you an advantage of work experience when entering the graduate jobs market.